Solid-Sponge/SpotifyPlaylist/README.md

 This article describes the process of getting a token to interact with the Spotify API, as well as the method to search for and get songs for artists which was a huge help in writing my script.

+To install spotipy, open the cmd in Windows in admin mode.
+Use the command:
+"pip install spotipy"
+and pip should isntall it for you.